NEW Rosalind Franklin programme - open for applications

 For more details and how to apply click here

-Systems Leadership research published
+Systems Leadership research published and recorded webinar now online

 We commissioned the Social Care Institute for Excellence to research systems leadership in integrated care systems (ICSs) and the results and recommendations are now published here.